What to Look for in a Wedding Ceremony Site

 There's a Plan B in case of bad weather.

 While we're all hoping for sunny skies on your big day, if you're planning an outdoor wedding ceremony, you'll need to prepare for bad weather, too.
 While having your wedding ceremony outside is probably your first choice, you should also be happy and comfortable with the indoor option, as well.
-Have your wedding venue coordinator walk you through the Plan B, whether it's a tented ceremony or a fully indoor event, during your site tour.
+When you're making a list of questions to ask a wedding venue, have your wedding venue coordinator walk you through the Plan B, whether it's a tented ceremony or a fully indoor event, during your site tour.
 Also, discuss when you'll have to make the call on whether you're hosting an indoor or outdoor ceremony (usually a few days before the wedding).

 There's plenty of peace and quiet.